quic/aimet/Docs/user_guide/model_quantization.rst

 AIMET model quantization
 ########################

 Models are trained on floating-point hardware like CPUs and GPUs.
 However, when you run these models on quantized hardware with fixed-precision operations, the model parameters must be fixed-precision.
 For example, when running on hardware that supports 8-bit integer operations, the floating point parameters in the trained model need to be converted to 8-bit integers.

 For some models, reduction to 8-bit fixed-precision introduces noise that causes a loss of accuracy.

-AIMET provides techniques and tools to help create quantized models that minimize loss of accuracy relative to floating-point models.
+AIMET provides techniques and tools to create quantized models that minimize this loss of accuracy.

 Use cases
 =========